septentrio-gnss/septentrio_gnss_driver/README.md

 <img src="ROSaicLogo.png" width="60%">

 ## Overview
 This repository hosts a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that works with mosaic and AsteRx - two of Septentrio's cutting-edge GNSS/INS receiver families - and beyond.
-Since Noetic will only be supported until 2025, a ROS2 version is available.
+Since Noetic will only be supported until 2025, a ROS2 version is available in the branch `ros2`.

 Main Features:
 - Supports Septentrio's single antenna GNSS, dual antenna GNSS and INS receivers
-- Supports serial, TCP/IP and USB connections, the latter being compatible with both serial and TCP/IP protocols
+- Supports serial, TCP/IP and USB connections, the latter being compatible with both serial (RNDIS) and TCP/IP protocols
 - Supports several ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
 - Can publish `nav_msgs/Odometry` message for INS receivers
 - Can blend SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP` in order to publish `gps_common/GPSFix` and `sensor_msgs/NavSatFix` messages
 - Supports axis convention conversion as Septentrio follows the NED convention, whereas ROS is ENU.
-- Easy configuration of correction services
+- Easy configuration of multiple RTK corrections simultaneously (via NTRIP, TCP/IP stream, or serial)
 - Can play back PCAP capture logs for testing purposes
 - Tested with the mosaic-X5, mosaic-H, AsteRx-m3 Pro+ and the AsteRx-SBi3 Pro receiver
 - Easy to add support for more log types